niceplugin/archive/Blaze/readme.md

 ## Pass data into helpers

 Rather than accessing data in helpers via `this`, it's better to pass the arguments in directly from the template.
 So our `checkedClass` helper takes the `todo` as an argument and inspects it directly, rather than implicitly using `this.todo`.
-We do this for similar reasons to why we always pass arguments to template inclusions, and because "template variables" (such as the iteratee of the `{% raw %}{{#each .. in}}{% endraw %}` helper) are not available on `this`.
+We do this for similar reasons to why we always pass arguments to template inclusions, and because "template variables" (such as the iteratee of the `{{#each .. in}}` helper) are not available on `this`.

 ## Use the template instance